 The bookshelf speaker is the flagship product of the audio world, and there are now more of them to choose from than ever.
-But that comes with the burden of choice: How can you pick the right one among hundreds to choose from?
+But that comes with the burden of choice: how can you pick the right one among the seemingly hundreds of viable products choose from?

 This article is written to help you do that.
 We’ve reviewed, compared, or otherwise looked at just about every popular budget bookshelf speaker on the market, and while there’s no absolute “best” speaker, we can certainly make our top choices based on common consumer preferences and help you narrow it down enough to make a final decision you’ll be satisfied with.